nin9/simple-notification-service/README.md

 ![Design diagram](/readme_assets/diagram.png)

-1. The service consumes messages from **rabbitmq**, these messages are the ids of the notifications to be processed.
+1. The service consumes messages from **rabbitmq** *(this is the only way to communicate with the service)*, these messages are the ids of the notifications to be processed.

    rabbitmq message example: